Master Sokaku Takeda (1859–1943) was known as the reviver and founder of the martial art Daito-ryu aiki-jujutsu.

 He was born in Aizu and grew up in a time of war and civil strife.
 He was the second son of Sokichi Takeda, a samurai of the Takeda clan who worked his farm and was a teacher at a local school in a Buddhist temple.

 Sokaku's mother, was Tomi Kurokochi who was a daughter of Dengoro Kurokochi, a Yari and Kenjutsu master.

 Sokaku received his first martial arts training with his father who had a dojo at their home.
 Sokichi was an expert in sword (kenjutsu) and spear (yari), and had also been a sumo wrestler with the rank of ozeki.

-In 1873, Sokaku Takeda traveled with his father to the dojo of his father's friend, swordsman Sakakibara Kenkichi.
+In 1873, Takeda traveled to the dojo of his father's friend, swordsman Sakakibara Kenkichi.
 There he stayed on as a live-in student and immersed himself in training.

 He mastered many skills including sword (ken), staff (bo), half-bow (hankyu), short-staff (jo), and throwing darts (shuriken).

 His sword skills were unparalleled and he was greatly feared.

 From around 1875, he spent ten years as a guest in the Kyoshin Meichi-ryu dojo of swordsman Momonoi Shunzo.
 Around 1868, Saigo Tanomo became a Shinto priest (Hoshina Chikanori).
 In 1875 Sokaku visited him to study for entrance to the priesthood, and while there, received instruction in the arts of oshikiiuchi from Chikanori.

-Although he decided against becoming a priest, he visited many times, and under Chikanori's instruction is said to have perfected miraculous skills of understanding another's mind and thought.
+Although he decided against becoming a priest, he visited many times, and under Chikanori's instruction is said to have perfected miraculous skills of understanding another thoughts.

 In 1898 Chikanori wrote a poem in Sokaku's enrollment book, saying the age of the sword had ended, and it was time to pursue jujutsu.